 Letter: Coloradans should be ’scared’ of Polis’ renewable energy plan

 And what about manufacturing renewable infrastructure?
-Conventional energy is required to build wind, solar, and the batteries required to store renewable power.
-Building a wind farm to produce enough power for 75,000 homes requires 30,000 tons of iron, 50,000 tons of concrete, and 900 tons of non-recyclable plastic.
+Conventional energy is required to build wind, solar and the batteries required to store renewable power.
+Building a wind farm to produce enough power for 75,000 homes requires 30,000 tons of iron, 50,000 tons of concrete and 900 tons of non-recyclable plastic.
 A solar plant to provide the same output would cost nearly twice that amount.
-250 tons of earth is needed to extract the necessary material for one electric car battery weighing about ½ ton.
+Two-hundred and fifty tons of earth is needed to extract the necessary material for one electric car battery weighing about one-half ton.
 None of this considers the large environmental consequences of waste from battery manufacturing and disposal.

-It seems difficult to rationalize Governor Polis’s “Roadmap to 100% Renewable Energy” given these human, material, and environmental costs.
+It seems difficult to rationalize Gov. Polis’ “Roadmap to 100% Renewable Energy” given these human, material and environmental costs.

 Lindsay Wert